CPW42/Learning_Journal/README.md

 **12/11/2024 - 18/11/2024**

 I decided for my third tutorial I would make a enemy shooting at the player.
-This was simple to make but still took me two days to get it done.
+This was simple to make but still took me two days to get it done. the script I used was similar to one from a video with some changes as the video was to be used for a player and not a enemy.
+I tried to use something similar to the second tutorial with the IEnumerator but it didn't work.
+But I then figured out and learned to use something that would repeat the function which had most of the script.

 **19/11/2024 - 25/11/2024**

+For the last tutorial I decided to make two mechanincs similar to the ones from the Mega Man franchise.
+These were Rush coil and Rush Jet.
+The jump one was easy to make and learn by looking into code on the unity manual.
+However the hover one was the hardest to get done which is why it took me two days to get it finished.
+But in the end I was able to figure out something which worked.

 **26/11/2024**

+Since I was finished making the mechanics for each tutorial I decided to start working on the prototype.
+I first had to figure out what I was going to make.
+I then realised I could do a 3D first person platformer since that means I could use all the code I made for the tutorial in the prototype.
+So I first added every code to the prototype but instead of copying and pasting I wrote them so not to keep any thing that I didn't need.

 **3/12/2024**

+I Started testing every since mechanic I added last time to make sure everything was working correctly.
+Once I checked all the mechanics I started planning what I would need to add for the prototype.

 **10/12/2024**

 **17/12/2024**

 **20/12/2024**

 **6/1/2025 - 10/1/2025**

 # Errors while making the Tutorials: